-A sermon for Mother's Day by Dean Sam Candler Easter 6 - Year B
+A sermon by the Very Rev. Sam Candler Easter 6 - Year B

-Jesus said to his disciples, "I do not call you servants any longer, ... but I have called you friends."
-John 15:15
+Jesus said to his disciples, "I do not call you servants any longer, ...but I have called you friends."
+(John 15:15)

 Friends.

 It was towards the end of his ministry, as he was about to face the end of his life, that Jesus turned to his followers, to those who had left everything to serve him, and he said, "I do not call you servants any longer.
 I call you friends."